GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

     int GMT_Destroy_Data (void *API, void *data);

-where ``data`` is the address of the pointer to a data container.
+where ``data`` is the address of the pointer to a data container, i.e., not the pointer to the container but the *address* of that pointer (e.g. &pointer).
 Note that when each module completes it will automatically free memory created by the API; similarly, when the session is destroyed we also automatically free up memory.
 Thus, ``GMT_Destroy_Data`` is therefore generally only